Recorded Live by KVMR Community Radio on April 6, 2018

 Award-winning young adult novelist Kim Culbertson, new to Nevada County Arts Council’s Literary Arts Committee this year, said: “The idea of what it means to be a literary citizen felt important to us as we designed our program.
 We’d like to have this conversation with our community – so we offered fringe events in cafés, art galleries, and local libraries to create active and engaging poetry experiences for everyone.”

-Tudor says: “Students from Grizzly Hill and Washington Schools will form part of a growing global community of young people who are gaining awareness and learning empathy for the way others live and, in the spirit of sharing the poetry they write, will share their own experience of life in rural California.
+Tudor says: “Students from Grizzly Hill and Washington Schools are forming part of a growing global community of young people who are gaining awareness and learning empathy for the way others live and, in the spirit of sharing the poetry they write, will share their own experience of life in rural California.